cesarcsaenz/osticket-postinstall/README.md

 <br>

 - In your portal ensure you run as the Administrator.
-- If "Agent Panel" is displayed, you are, in fact, running as the Admin.
+- If "Agent Panel" is displayed, you are the Admin section.
 Otherwise, click on Admin Panel to see the Admin portal from which we are going to set up new configurations.
 </p>
 <img src="https://i.imgur.com/racELsD.png" height="50%" width="50%" alt="osticket main page"/>
 </p>